BBC One "Balloon" idents: Later additions

-In March 2000, the BBC wanted the balloon idents to become more inclusive, so they introduced "lifestyle" idents.
-These featured skateboarders, a busy market scene (filmed at Kingston upon Thames) and a carnival (filmed at Notting Hill), all of which featured the balloon flying past in the background.
-A bungee jumper was also filmed jumping out of the hot air balloon.
+By March 2000, the BBC wanted the balloon idents to become more inclusive, so they introduced "lifestyle" idents.
+These featured skateboarders, a busy market scene (filmed at Kingston upon Thames) and a carnival (filmed at Notting Hill), all of which featured the balloon digitally flying past in the background.
+A bungee jumper was also filmed jumping out of the balloon.

 Special idents

 There were also many special idents made for new programs, sporting events and, most notably, the Christmas holiday.
 These included: